Generalization of the three-term recurrence formula and its applications: Introduction

 Heun function, is an example of three term recurrence relation, generalizes all well-known special functions such as: Spheroidal Wave, Lame, Mathieu, and hypergeometric $_2F_1$, $_1F_1$ and $_0F_1$ functions.
 The Heun equation has four kinds of confluent forms such as Confluent Heun, Doubly-Confluent Heun, Biconfluent Heun and Triconfluent Heun equations.
 Mathieu equation is the special case of Confluent Heun equation.

 According to Hortacsu, `Heun differential equation\cite{Birk2007,Hort2007} starts to appear in astronomy or in general relativity\cite{Aliev1999} inevitably.
 Heun equation is a general equation of all well-known special functions; Mathieu, Lame and Coulomb spheroidal equations.
 The power series expansion on Heun function can not be described as two term recursion relation any more.
-The coefficients in a power series expansions of Heun equation have a relation between three different coefficients.'\cite{Hortacsu:2011rr}
+The coefficients in a power series expansions of Heun equation have a recursive relation between a 3-term.'\cite{Hortacsu:2011rr}

 For the past 350 years, we only have constructed the power series expansion in closed forms using the two term recurrence relation in linear differential equation.
 However, ``since 1930, we do not have simple problems to solve in theoretical particle physics and scientists and mathematicians doing research on this field have to tackle more difficult problems, either with more difficult metrics or in higher dimensions.
 Most of the difficult problems must include three term or more'' (Hortacsu 2011 \cite{Hortacsu:2011rr}).